EOEPCA/deployment-guide/docs/infra/minio.md

 4. **Verify Buckets**:

-   Once logged in, you should see any existing buckets.
-If none are present, you can create a new bucket to test functionality.
+   You should see the following buckets:

+    - eoepca
+    - cache-bucket
+    - gitlab-backup-storage
+    - gitlab-tmp-storage
+    - gitlab-lfs-storage
+    - mlopbb-mlflow-sharinghub
+    - mlopbb-sharinghub

+5. **Create a Test Bucket**:

+   Use the dashboard to create a new bucket and upload a test file.

 ---
 ## Uninstallation